 Journal articles are reviewed and discussed in several different reading groups within SOLS.
-See the list of representatives and reading groups above.
 Look for announcements from the representatives on the LSGRADS listserv regarding the club logistics and the Canvas website for the papers.
 Some journal club meetings are held on campus, and others are held in the afternoons in off-campus bars.
 Far more than mere drinking clubs, these reading groups engender lively and interesting professional (and a bit of non-academic) discussions amongst peers and faculty.
 They are all very informal and a great way to meet other students in your field.
 Find a journal club or reading group that captures your interest and start participating; it's definitely worth fitting something like this into your regular weekly schedule.